 If you have parked at Eype, you should access the beach at Eype Mouth.
 Here, the Eype Nodule Bed is raised above sea level and can normally be seen.

-You need to look out for blocks of Dorset Junction Bed.
+You need to look out for blocks of Beacon Limestone (formerly the Dorset Junction Bed).
 Look in the rocks around the foreshore for the yellow, layered colours unique to the Junction Bed and smash these open with a heavy lump hammer, then fine split using normal splitting hammers.
 They are usually packed full of ammonites, shells and many other types of fossil.

 Also, keep an eye on the surface of weathered rocks.
 Most of the starfish (Palaeocoma egertoni) are found in rocks on the foreshore.
 However, think twice before trying to get these out.
 You will need cutting equipment.
 Attempts to try and get these out by hammers will often result in destroying the fossils.
 Therefore, you are better off just taking pictures of the fossils in situ.